Table of Contents

 Don’t combine Naproxen with medications that can cause ulceration of the digestive tract.

-Before you think about putting your dog on Naproxen, we encourage you to consider talking to your vet about CBD Oil for Dogs as a natural alternative.
+Before you think about putting your dog on Naproxen, we encourage you to ask your vet about CBD oil for dogs.

-One Cornell University study concluded that dogs with arthritis showed a significant decrease in pain and an increase in activity with CBD oil at 2mg/kg twice a day, which is the same dose as our CBD oil for dogs.
-The dogs in the study also showed no negative side effects.
+A Cornell University study concluded that dogs with Arthritis showed a significant decrease in pain and increased activity with CBD oil at 2mg/kg twice a day, which is the same dose as our CBD oil for dogs.
+The dogs in the study also showed no adverse side effects.